meutley/go-rest-starter/README.md

 ## Future Goals

-* I am currently researching how to efficiently manage database connections in Go.
-Once I figure it out, or I at least have a more comfortable grasp on it, I will be implementing some database functionality.
+* ~~I am currently researching how to efficiently manage database connections in Go.
+Once I figure it out, or I at least have a more comfortable grasp on it, I will be implementing some database functionality.~~

+* I really need to write some unit tests before I add any more functionality.
+Once I do, I will feel more comfortable extending the functionality.